TDY2012/minecraft_cc_powah/README.md

-# ComputerCraft scripts for Powah mod
+# ComputerCraft scripts for Minecraft mods
-A bundle of ComputerCraft scripts for Powah, the Minecraft mod.
+A bundle of ComputerCraft scripts for Minecraft mods, including Powah and Astral sorcery.